Portugal for the Mild Ones

 DAY 26: Much do about nothing in Evora but a good night on the grog

 We wandered pretty aimlessly around Evora.
 I vetoed a trip out to see some stupid rocks poking out of the ground.
 We’d met a lovely Scottish couple the night before.
 Ronnie was a percussionist come academic that was about to present his thesis in a few days time in Evora.
-He was as mad as a cut snake in a wonderful way and a lot of fun.
+He was as ‘mad as a cut snake’ in a wonderful Scottish way and a lot of fun.
 We met up with him and his partner Christine at a wine tasting joint.
 It was called Enoteca Cartuxa (Rua de Vasco da Gama nº15, 7001-901 Évora) and it was showcasing its vineyard’s wines.
 Excellent.
 We tried quite a few reds and whites and I got talking to a lovely bloke Miguel at the bar.
+Miguel is what makes Portugal such a wonderful place to visit – generous and completely willing to share his great country with bumbling tourists like us.
 In the end the five of us dined together and shared plates and a good bottle of red.
 Stuff the bones this is living!

 Day 27: Early morning train back to Lisbon, the Estrella District and a bit of culture